5anthosh/goofiles/README.md

 # goofiles
-let you downloads files(pdf,doc,ppt) about any subject by scrapping google
+let you download files(pdf,doc,ppt) about any subject by scrapping google